kotlin-hands-on/hands-on/Introduction to Kotlin Multiplatform/03_multiplatform_jvm.md

 # Turning Multiplatform

-The first step of the transition to the Multiplatform project is switching the Gradle plugins.
-We need to migrate to the [kotlin-multiplatform](https://kotlinlang.org/docs/reference/building-mpp-with-gradle.html) plugin.
+The first step for transitioning to the Multiplatform project is to switch from the Gradle plugins to the [kotlin-multiplatform](https://kotlinlang.org/docs/reference/building-mpp-with-gradle.html) plugin.

-we will do the following changes to the project:
+We will make the following changes to the project:

 * change the Gradle plugin to `kotlin("multiplatform")`
 * fix the `run` task